blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=4REWHALVENDSTAKE -ac_supply=99999 -ac_reward=10000000 -ac_halving=5000 -ac_end=50000 -ac_staked=40``

-99999 coin premine

-0.1 coin block reward

-Block reward decreases by 50% every 5000 blocks.

-Block reward ends at block 50000.

-Chain adjusts difficulty so 40% of blocks are proof of stake, 60% proof of work.
+A 99999-coin pre-mine, a 0.1 coin block reward, the block reward decreases by 50% every 5000 blocks, the block reward ends at block 50000, and the chain adjusts difficulty so 40% of blocks are mined via PoS, 60% via PoW.

 ac_reward ac_halving ac_perc ac_pubkey ac_staked
 ================================================

 ``./komodod -ac_name=4PERCREWHALVSTAKE -ac_supply=999999 -ac_reward=1000000000 -ac_halving=2000 -ac_perc=5000000 -ac_staked=50 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-999999 coin premine

-10 coin block reward

-Block reward decreases by 50% every 2000 blocks.

-Chain adjusts difficulty so 50% of blocks are proof of stake, 50% proof of work.

-The pubkey address receives an additional 5% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 0.5 coin(5% of 10 coin block reward) for every mined block.
-After the first halving, the pubkey address will receive 0.25 coin for every mined block.

-Pubkey address receives an additional 5% for every transaction made on the chain.
+A 999999-coin pre-mine, a 10-coin block reward, block reward decreases by 50% every 2000 blocks, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.
+The pubkey address receives an additional 5% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 0.5 coin (5% above the 10-coin block reward) for every mined block.
+After the first halving, the pubkey address will receive 0.25-coin for every mined block.
+The pubkey address receives an additional 5% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.